Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 While it’s easy to imagine how Monet would have found the atmosphere contemplative, idyllic even, reality is a bit different, more one of crowds jostling to capture their best Instagram photograph.

 But back then, there were no crowds and these gardens were a perpetual source of inspiration.
-Monet created his surroundings just as he would a painting and by choosing the flowers as he did, he would ensure he would have something to paint, whatever the season.
+Monet created his surroundings just as he would a painting and by choosing the flowers as he did, he would guarantee he would have something to paint, whatever the season.

 Monet's house